jun-hyeok/GBE3036-41_Introduction-to-Affective-Neuroscience_2019Fall/README.md

 - Woo2015(E): Distinct brain systems mediate the effects of nociceptive input and self-regulation on pain, Plos Biol
 - Ashar2017(R): Brain Mechanisms of the Placebo Effect: An Affective Appraisal Account, Annual Review of Clinical Psychology
 - Berridge2019(R): Affective valence in the brain: modules or modes?
 Nature Reviews Neuroscience
+- Mobbs2019(R): Viewpoints: Approaches to defining and investigating fear.
+Nature Neuroscience
+- Kleckner2017(E): Evidence for a large-scale brain system supporting allostasis and interoception in humans.
+Nature Human Behaviour
+- Zaki2012(R): The neuroscience of empathy: progress, pitfalls and promise.
+Nature Neuroscience

 Further readings: